ioggstream/draft-polli-resource-digests-http/draft-polli-resoource-digests-http.md

 The goals of this proposal are:

-  1. Digest coverage for representation data communicated via HTTP.
+   1. Digest coverage for `representation data` communicated via HTTP.

    2. Support for multiple digest algorithms.

    3. Negotiation of the use of digests.

 The goals do not include:

    -  header integrity
       The digest mechanisms described here cover only representation data, and do not protect the integrity of associated representation metadata headers or other message headers.

    -  authentication
       The digest mechanisms described here are not meant to support authentication of the source of a digest or of a message or anything else.
-These mechanisms, therefore, are not sufficient defense against many kinds of malicious attacks.
+These mechanisms, therefore, are not a sufficient defense against many kinds of malicious attacks.

    -  privacy
       Digest mechanisms do not provide message privacy.

    -  authorization
       The digest mechanisms described here are not meant to support authorization or other kinds of access controls.

 ## Notational Conventions